codesections/dlarm/README.md

 ### Install other shell completions (optional)
 If you use a different shell, you can generate the completion script for your shell with the generate command (e.g., `dlarm generate bash`).
 You may also use this command to generate the man page if you prefer.  dlarm supports bash, elvish, fish, and zsh completions.

-### Edit your .xinitrc or other file to enable .dlarm
+### Edit your .xinitrc or other file to enable dlarm
 Finally, edit whatever file contains the script that sets your dwm status bar.
 Typically, this is `.xinitrc` or some other init script.
 It should contain some sort of script on an infinite loop that updates your dwm status bar info (for example, with a clock).

 Once you have located that script, paste in the appropriate script from the dlarm repository.
 If you use dwm-statuscolors, then you should use `script_for_color.sh`; if not, you should use `script_without_color.sh`.
 As indicated in those files, you should move the pre-existing script into the `else` block in the new script—that way, the alarm will be displayed when it is triggered, and your normal status info will be displayed at every other time.